Facebook expands new tool aiming to shrink ‘news deserts’

 The company says publishers featured in Today In see a significant increase “referral traffic” to their websites from Facebook, more so than when people see the same stories in their regular news feed, based on data from its test partners.

+Google also announced changes to its news service Thursday, saying it would slightly alter its search system so original news stories on a topic show up before follow-ups or repeated news from other publications.
+Similar to Facebook, the company has been working on showing news articles from authoritative, proven publications.

-“(With the) news feed, people scroll through passively,” said Jimmy O’Keefe, a product marketing manager at Facebook.
-“We see that people engage with articles more than they would in news feed.”
+Jimmy O’Keefe, a product marketing manager at Facebook, said that while people scroll through their news feeds passively, people engage with articles more when they appear in Today In.

 Outside researchers studying local news data provided by Facebook found that about half of the news stories in the Today In feature met what they called a “critical information need” in the communities it served.
 This could be helpful for news publishers in determining coverage priorities and for Facebook as it tweaks how it presents news to its users.